cg-naveen/sukha-pms-new/replit.md

 ## Overview

-This is a comprehensive property management system built with modern web technologies.
+This is a comprehensive property management system built with Next.js for optimal deployment on Vercel.
 The application provides functionality for managing residents, rooms, billing, visitors, and users within a property management context.
-It features a full-stack architecture with a React frontend and Express backend, utilizing PostgreSQL for data persistence.
+It features a full-stack Next.js architecture with React frontend and Next.js API routes, utilizing PostgreSQL for data persistence.

+## Recent Changes (January 2025)

+✓ **Completed Next.js Migration**: Successfully migrated from Express + React to Next.js 15.4.4
+✓ **API Routes**: Converted all Express routes to Next.js API routes structure ✓ **Authentication**: Updated session-based auth to work with Next.js middleware ✓ **Path Aliases**: Configured TypeScript path mapping for @/ imports ✓ **Currency**: All monetary values display in Malaysian Ringgit (RM) ✓ **Deployment Ready**: Application optimized for Vercel deployment

 ## User Preferences